|

 about it, the more upset I became.
 Dating

-back to 1946, only four graduating SJS Seniors had
+back to the school's founding in 1946, only four graduating SJS Seniors had

 failed to go to college, all girls.
 Legend had